 For an example of an app that implements Quick Look preview panels, see QuickLookDownloader.

 QuartzCore.framework) implements two important system technologies for graphics and imaging Core Animation and Core Image.

 Core Animation is a set of Objective-C classes used for sophisticated 2D rendering and animation.
 Using Core Animation, you can create everything from basic window content to carousel–style user interfaces (such as the Front Row interface), and achieve respectable animation performance without having to tune your code using OpenGL or other low-level drawing routines.
 This performance is achieved using server-side content caching, which restricts the compositing operations performed by the server to only those parts of a view or window whose contents actually change.

 At the heart of the Core Animation programming model are layer objects, which are similar in many ways to Cocoa views.
 As with views, you can arrange layers in hierarchies, change their size and position, and tell them to draw themselves.
 Unlike views, layers do not support event handling, accessibility, or drag and drop.

 You can manipulate the layout of layers in more ways than the layout of traditional Cocoa views.
 In addition to positioning layers using a layout manager, you can apply 3D transforms to layers to rotate, scale, skew, or translate them in relation to their parent layer.
-In OS X v10.7 and later, you can create a layer tree in one process and display it in another.

 Layer content can be animated implicitly or explicitly depending on the actions you take.
 Modifying specific properties of a layer—such as its geometry, visual attributes, or children—typically triggers an implicit animation to transition from the property’s old state to the new one.
 For example, adding a child layer triggers an animation that causes the child layer to fade gradually into view.
 You can also trigger animations explicitly in a layer by modifying its transformation matrix.